rust-lang/mdBook/guide/src/format/markdown.md

 ### Strikethrough

-Text may be rendered with a horizontal line through the center by wrapping the text with two tilde characters on each side:
+Text may be rendered with a horizontal line through the center by wrapping the text with one or two tilde characters on each side:

 ```text
 An example of ~~strikethrough text~~.